 I accept voluntary payments to afford further Tiled development.
-I'm currently spending two full days/week on Tiled, which is possible thanks to people choosing to pay for Tiled here as well as those supporting me on a recurring basis through GitHub Sponsors, Patreon and Liberapay.
+I'm currently spending three full days/week on Tiled, which is possible thanks to people choosing to pay for Tiled here as well as those supporting me on a recurring basis through GitHub Sponsors, Patreon and Liberapay.

 If you enjoy using Tiled and are able to chip in, please set up small monthly donation.
 Thanks!